-Portable water for consumption will be sourced from Nairobi City Water and Sewerage Company and boosted by an onsite water borehole.
-This potable water will be stored in bulk storage tanks located within the site and constructed from lined reinforced concrete.
-The connections from these tanks will be directed to serve potable water outlets throughout the building including wash hand basins, the tenants' wet stack, kitchens, etc. and cold water connections to MEP plant sensors and software.
-Lighting will be dimmable and be under daylight and occupancy controls.
-To save energy, provision is made for lighting controls with; daylight linked dimming, occupancy controls in spaces which are not continuously occupied including the car park, time and daylight sensor controls on external lighting, energy management, lamp management monitoring for failure and integration for control and monitoring of emergency lighting.
+Portable water for consumption will be sourced from the county government of Kiambu.
+This potable water will be stored in storage tanks located on the rooftop of the building.
+The connections from these tanks will be directed to serve potable water outlets throughout the building including wash hand basins, the tenants' wet stack, kitchens, etc. and cold water connections to MEP plant